Term Insurance Age Limit

 A Term Plan can be converted into another applicable life insurance plan to ensure continuous coverage.

 Add-ons can be purchased if you are 18 years old in most cases.
-However, there might be an issue in such an inclusion if there are certain health concerns faced by the applicant.
+However, such an inclusion might be an issue if the applicant faces certain health concerns.